The world's largest website

 approx. 130 - 190 amps.
 This current range is well suited to

-short circuit welds on the very common and 14 - 18 gauge carbon
+all short circuit welds on the common 14 to 18 gage carbon

 wires, with short circuit welds and the 0.040 wires, you can expect

-slightly higher weld deposition rates and improved wire
+slightly higher weld deposition rates, (faster robot weld speeds) and improved wire

-feedability which is very beneficial on robot gauge
+feed ability which can be very beneficial on robot gauge

 applications.
 The 0.040 wire needs less current to get into

-spray than the 0.045 wire making it the weld wire of choice for 3 to 6
+spray than the 0.045 wire, which makes this weld wire a wise choice for 3 to 6

 mm spray transfer applications (less undercut and distortion potential).

-[] If you cannot use 0.040 wire, the optimum weld wire for thin gauge current is the 0.035 wire which typically uses a working weld current of approx.
+[] If you cannot use 0.040 wire, the optimum weld wire for thin gauge current is the 0.035 wire, this wire typically uses a working weld current

 100 to 180 amps.